 We searched scientific databases for clinical trials comparing medication and non-medication-based treatments for epilepsy in people with Alzheimer's disease.
 We wanted to evaluate how well the treatment worked and if it had any side effects.

-Quality of the evidence
+Certainty of the evidence

-The evidence is current to July 2018.
+The evidence is current to August 2020.

-Any type of seizure can be observed in Alzheimer's disease (AD).
-Antiepileptic drugs seem to prevent the recurrence of epileptic seizures in most people with AD.
-There are pharmacological and non-pharmacological treatments for epilepsy in people with AD.
-There are no current systematic reviews to evaluate the efficacy and tolerability of these treatments; this review aims to review those different modalities.
-This is an updated version of the original Cochrane Review published in Issue 11, 2016.
+Any type of seizure can be observed in Alzheimer's disease.
+Antiepileptic drugs seem to prevent the recurrence of epileptic seizures in most people with Alzheimer's disease.
+There are pharmacological and non-pharmacological treatments for epilepsy in people with Alzheimer's disease, however there are no current systematic reviews to evaluate the efficacy and tolerability of these treatments.
+This review aims to investigate these different modalities.

-For the latest update, on 3 August 2020 we searched the Cochrane Register of Studies (CRS Web), which includes the Cochrane Epilepsy Group's Specialized Register and the Cochrane Central Register of Controlled Trials (CENTRAL), MEDLINE (Ovid 1946- ), ClinicalTrials.gov, and the WHO International Clinical Trials Registry Platform (ICTRP).
-In an effort to identify further published, unpublished and ongoing trials, we searched ongoing trials registers, reference lists and relevant conference proceedings, and contacted authors and pharmaceutical companies.
+For the latest update, on 3 August 2020 we searched the Cochrane Register of Studies (CRS Web) and MEDLINE (Ovid, 1946 to 31 July 2020).
+CRS Web includes randomized or quasi-randomized controlled trials from PubMed, EMBASE, ClinicalTrials.gov, the World Health Organization International Clinical Trials Registry Platform (ICTRP), the Cochrane Central Register of Controlled Trials (CENTRAL), and the Specialized Registers of Cochrane Review Groups, including Cochrane Epilepsy.
+In an effort to identify further published, unpublished and ongoing trials, we searched ongoing trials registers, reference lists and relevant conference proceedings; we also contacted trial authors and pharmaceutical companies.

 We included randomized and quasi-randomized controlled trials investigating treatment for epilepsy in people with Alzheimer's disease, with the primary outcomes of proportion of participants with seizure freedom and proportion of participants experiencing adverse events.